Government introduces fines for murder ads on TikTok

 "Tardy"

-The Social Democrats have criticized the government for being late to act on the new rules because summer is an especially high-risk period for recruiting children during summer holidays.
+The Social Democrats have criticized the government for being late to the game, as summer is an especially high-risk period for recruiting children on summer vacation.

-"I welcome the ban on gang murder ads, but regret that it has taken three years.
-The government is repeatedly late in taking measures to stop new recruitment," says Teresa Carvalho, legal policy spokesperson for the Social Democrats, in a written comment.
+"I welcome the ban on gang-murder ads, but regret that it has taken three years.
+The government is repeatedly late in taking measures to stop new recruitment," says Teresa Carvalho, legal policy spokesperson for S, in a written comment.

-"A common example is the dissemination of so-called kill lists, where assassination missions are advertised.
-The platform that receives an injunction must remove this recruitment advertisement as soon as possible and no later than within an hour," says Martin Melin, legal policy spokesperson for the Liberals.
+The platform that receives an injunction must remove this recruitment ad as soon as possible and no later than within an hour, he says.

 Loading related articles...